Dai Price Tops $1.00 on Major Exchanges (DAI)

-Dai (CURRENCY:DAI) traded 0% higher against the US dollar during the 24-hour period ending at 0:00 AM ET on January 27th.
-In the last week, Dai has traded down 0% against the US dollar.
-One Dai coin can now be bought for $1.00 or 0.00002689 BTC on major cryptocurrency exchanges.
-Dai has a total market capitalization of $9.61 billion and approximately $646.29 million worth of Dai was traded on exchanges in the last 24 hours.
+Dai (CURRENCY:DAI) traded 0.1% lower against the US dollar during the one day period ending at 20:00 PM ET on January 29th.
+One Dai coin can now be purchased for approximately $1.00 or 0.00002637 BTC on popular exchanges.
+In the last seven days, Dai has traded 0% lower against the US dollar.
+Dai has a total market capitalization of $9.64 billion and approximately $363.02 million worth of Dai was traded on exchanges in the last 24 hours.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.